-- 1) Begin by reviewing the calibration menu settings of your receiver or preamplifier/processor.
+- Begin by reviewing the calibration menu settings of your receiver or preamplifier/ processor.
 In the speaker configuration menu (as a part of the set-up on your HT processor), be sure all your speakers are set to "SMALL" with subwoofer to "YES".
-(Please note that many processors require a "SMALL" setting for the main speakers to allow the LFE subwoofer output function, otherwise bass is directed to the front channels with the full energy when the speakers are set to "LARGE") - 2) From the processor's speaker calibration menu, set the subwoofer output level to 0 dB.
-(Start with the gain on the x-sub subwoofer at about 1/4 of max. and make sure the power switch is in the "ON" position.
-The signal sensing Auto ON circuit will switch the amplifier in the x-sub on automatically) - 3) The crossover on the x-sub should be set between 80 Hz or 100 Hz as a starting point unless you have used the LFE (Subwoofer Input) in which case the crossover will be bypassed.
-After matching the level in Step 6, experiment with what you prefer on the x-sub.
-Typically, higher crossover settings are used for systems in extremely large rooms or with very demanding low end material.
+(Please note that many processors require a "SMALL" setting for the main speakers to allow the LFE subwoofer output function, otherwise bass is directed to the front channels with the full energy when the speakers are set to "LARGE".
+Therefore, the "SMALL" setting is a good thing, because it ensures low bass is kept out of the monitors, allowing the entire system to be played louder without strain on the monitors.
+It also helps the subwoofer and monitor to blend better, because too much overlap can actually lead to less bass or ill-defined bass.) - 2) From the processor's speaker calibration menu, set the subwoofer output level to 0 dB.
+(Start with the gain on the subwoofer at about 1/4 of maximum and make sure the power switch is in the "ON" position.
+If equipped, the signal sensing Auto ON circuit will switch on the subwoofer amplifier automatically.)